Japan·17 - 24 September 2025

 Day 3: Friday, September 19, 2025

-Our day begins with breakfast at the hotel, preparing us for a day of cultural exploration and relaxation.
+Our day begins with a hotel breakfast in preparation for cultural exploration and relaxation.
 After breakfast, we’ll visit Dazaifu Tenmangu, a Shinto shrine dedicated to the spirit of Sugawara no Michizane, the god of learning and scholarship.
-The shrine’s beautiful grounds, filled with plum trees and historical treasures, offer us a serene start to the day.
+The shrine’s beautiful grounds, filled with plum trees and historical treasures, offer a serene start to the day.

-On our way to Beppu, we’ll make a stop at Kamado Shrine, another Shinto shrine located on Mount Homan.
+On our way to Beppu, we’ll stop at Kamado Shrine, another Shinto shrine on Mount Homan.
 This peaceful spot is known for its connection to good fortune and protection.

-For lunch, we’ll enjoy a delicious meal in the Sukiyaki area, where we can savor the rich flavors of the local food.
+For lunch, we’ll enjoy a delicious meal in the Sukiyaki area, savoring the rich flavors of the local food.

-Upon arriving in Beppu, we’ll check into the Seikai Hotel.
-We’ll have time to unwind in the hotel’s onsen, soaking in the rejuvenating hot spring waters with views of the ocean.
-For those who want to indulge further, a 50-60 minute spa treatment is included to melt away any lingering travel fatigue.
+Upon arriving in Beppu, we’ll check into the Seikai Hotel before unwinding in the onsen, where we’ll soak in the rejuvenating hot spring waters with ocean views.
+If you want to indulge further, a 50 to 60-minute spa treatment is included to melt away any lingering travel fatigue.

-In the evening, we’ll enjoy a gourmet dinner at the hotel’s Gen restaurant, where fresh local ingredients are transformed into delicious dishes that celebrate the flavors of Kyushu.
+We’ll enjoy a gourmet dinner at the hotel’s Gen restaurant in the evening.
+Fresh local ingredients will be transformed into delicious dishes that celebrate the flavors of Kyushu.

 Included